440 Huntington Avenue

-Benjamin Chung is a PhD student in the Programming Languages program at Northeastern University’s College of Computer and Information Science, advised by Professor Jan Vitek.
+Benjamin Chung is a PhD student in the Programming Languages program at Northeastern University’s Khoury College of Computer Sciences, advised by Professor Jan Vitek.
 Other than programming languages, Benjamin’s other research area includes software engineering, and he is in the Northeastern Programming Research Laboratory (nuPRL), located in 308 West Village H.

 A resident of Denver, Benjamin spent his undergraduate studies at Carnegie Mellon University where he earned his Bachelor in Science degree.
 Benjamin hopes to have a future that continues in academia, or an industrial research laboratory, following the successful completion of his PhD program.

 What are the specifics of your graduate education (thus far)?

 So far, I have been focused on evaluating existing work in my research area, and I have been creating a systematic comparison of that existing body of information.

 At the moment, I am mainly interested in gradual typing, as it provides a bridge between the requirements of easy and quick coding using untyped code and more structured but slower coding using typed code.

 What’s one problem you’d like to solve with your research/work?